cardinalanticheat/documentation/getting-started/index.md

 These updates may take a few millisecounds.
 While this is not a lot, it can sum up when a lot of players are on the same thread resulting in a negative balance and creating the impression that the server is crashing.

 To fix this, simply edit the `Spigot.yml` and change the **netty-threads** to 2 or 3 times the expected amount players.
-This will assure a smooth gaming experience and fix any network delays you would've faced.
+This will assure a smooth gaming experience and fix any network delays you would've faced and should be done regardless of the anticheat you are using.

-### Sending to many Packets

-Cardinal sends a lot of packets to keep track of entity positions on the client side and other actions.
-Some Spigot forks and plugins like ViaVersion kick the player when they send a certain amount of packets per tick resulting in a kick.
-You can either increase the amount of packets or disable the tracking as Cardinal takes care of *packet spamming*

-### Everything is borken

-If you have the feeling that everyting is broken and you are getting flagged without reason, there might be a plugin that prevents Cardinal from correctly processing packets.

-To figure out which plugins is interfering, remove all plugins except Cardinal and add them one by one when until you find out which plugins is the cultprint.
-It is very likely, that the developer of that plugin is not following any convetions.
-In that case, create an issue and wait until that issue is fixed.

-If you are unsure - create an issue [here](https://github.com/micartey/Cardinal-Anticheat/issues) and I'll create an issue and link it when it truly is not caused by Cardinal.
-Should the project be discontinued or the release depricated, consider upgrading or using a different plugin instead.
+The effect on cpu usage is neglectable.

 ### Allow tcpdump